 Hello!
-My name is Andrew Mitchel and I have the great honor and distinction of being one of the co-directors for this year’s JOINT Committee on the Congo Crisis.
-I will be running all committee proceedings alongside Nicholas Fadanelli and we will both be mainly in the command center but moving in and out of committee rooms as necessary.
+My name is Andrew Mitchel and I have the great honor and distinction of being one of the co-directors for this year’s Joint Committee on the Congo Crisis.
+I will be running all committee proceedings alongside Nicholas Fadanelli, and we will primarily be in the command center during committee, but also moving in and out of rooms as necessary.

-As a three year MUNUM staff veteran, I can vouch for the amazing time you are going to have during the conference.
-If you come prepared with your research and with a deal of enthusiasm to represent your given character, you will be ready and able to participate in this conference.
-It should be extremely enjoyable with this preparation to simulate a most interesting topics that still impacts our modern world, current international affairs, especially in Africa, and is part of the legacies of both the Cold War and decolonization.
-As a delegate, you should come with a good idea of what occurred during this time period already, as though we are doing a simulation of events the real history will be important to know.
-Also, you should be wary of your character’s particular viewpoints, goals and desires and act according to how you feel they truly would in reality.
+As a three-year MUNUM veteran, I can vouch for the amazing time you are going to have during the conference.
+If you come prepared with your research and with a deal of enthusiasm, you will be ready and able to participate in this conference.
+As a delegate, you should arrive with a strong idea of what occurred during this time period already.
+As we are doing a simulation of historical events, the real history will be important to know.
+Also, you should be aware of your character’s particular viewpoints, goals and desires and act according to how you feel they truly would in reality.

-My name is Nicholas Fadanelli, and I would like to extend you a warm welcome to the Congo Crisis Joint Committee of MUNUM XXXI.
-This year I have the privilege to serve as one of the co-directors, along with Andrew Mitchel, of the Joint Committee – Congo Crisis.
-We plan on simulating as best as we can the events that took place between 1960 and 1965 that would impact the politics and future events of not just the Congo, but of the United Nations and to an extent the entire world.
+My name is Nicholas Fadanelli, and I would like to extend you a warm welcome to MUNUM XXXI.
+This year I have the privilege to serve as one of the co-directors, along with Andrew Mitchel, of the Joint Crisis Committee: Congo Crisis.
+We plan to simulate the events that took place between 1960 and 1965 that have impacted the politics and future of not just the Congo, but of the United Nations and the entire world.

-Just a quick bit of background about myself – I am from Novi, Michigan, where in high school I was very involved in Model UN, attending MUNUM twice as a delegate during my junior and senior years, as well as the Boy Scouts – earning the rank of Eagle Scout.
-I am currently a Senior majoring in Cellular and Molecular Biology: Biomedical Engineering, but if you ask nearly any of my friends they’d swear I’m a Political Science major because I talk about politics and international affairs so much.
-This will be my fourth year serving as a staff member of MUNUM – having served on the Meiji Restoration/Boshin War, British Civil War, and Spanish Civil War Joint Committees here at MUNUM.
+I am from Novi, Michigan, where I was very involved in Model UN, attending MUNUM twice as a delegate during my junior and senior years of high school.
+I was also involved with the Boy Scouts – earning the rank of Eagle Scout.
+I am currently a senior majoring in Cellular and Molecular Biology: Biomedical Engineering.
+But if you ask nearly any of my friends, they’d swear I’m a Political Science major because I talk about politics and international affairs so much!.
+This will be my fourth year as a staff member — having served previously on the Meiji Restoration/Boshin War, British Civil War, and Spanish Civil War Joint Committees.
 Outside of Model UN and classes I am the President of the LSA Student Government and a Residential Advisor in South Quad.

-If you are still reading (or just wisely skipped over that previous section), thank you.
 Beginning in 1960, following the intervention of United Nations peacekeeping troops shortly after the Force Publique mutiny, the Committee will be thrown into the chaos, power-brokering, and military confrontations that resulted from the two sides not just fighting each other, but also amongst themselves.
 Foreign nations, militaries, companies, and individuals may also enter the fray, and the ability to win the sympathies of various ethnic factions, foreign powers, and major corporations will be key to ensuring victory.
-This is not going to be your typical Model UN committee.
-It is going to be an incredibly fast paced, and potentially frustrating and stressful, weekend as we deal with not just the four years worth of politics and drama from the events unfolding, but the near century of politics, conflict, and tension built up since the Belgians colonized the region in the late nineteenth century.
+This is not going to be your typical committee.
+It will be an incredibly fast-paced and potentially frustrating weekend as we deal with not just four years worth of political drama, but the near century of politics, conflict, and tension built up since the Belgians colonized the region in the late nineteenth century.
 That being said, it will likely be one of the most fun weekends you will ever experience in Model UN.

-Doing strong, in-depth research into your character — their background, motivations, and political/ideological and religious beliefs — as well as the conflict, time period, and the broader political and military events occurring across Africa and the world at large, will not only be very valuable, but in many ways essential, to your success in this committee.
+Doing strong, in-depth research into your character — their background, motivations, and political/ideological and religious beliefs — as well as the conflict, time period, and the broader political and military events, will be both valuable and essential to your success in this committee.
 If you need any help with your research feel free to email me.
 I can’t wait to meet you all in January, and I hope all of you are as excited as I am for what is going to be an incredibly fun and exciting committee.